blockterms/neoPartnershipContract/README.md

 1. create - Adds the partnership data to the blcokchain.
 Key is the Address and the value is described above.
 2. info - provides partnership information for a given address
-3. delete - Deletes the partnership information for the address
+3. delete_partnership - Deletes the partnership information for the address
 4. transfer - treansfers the ownership from address A to address B
 5. set_webpage - updates the webpage for the given partnership
 6. set_flatfees - updates the flatfees structure for a given address
 7. set_partnership - updates the percentage ownership structure for a given address.

-There is a corresponding method in blockterms/partnership.py file.
+There is a corresponding method in file.

 ```
-Methods on Partnership.py
+Methods to interact with partnership
     1. create_partnership(address, currency,
                          FlatFeestructure[],
                          PartnershipStructure[], webpage)